 Making homemade dog food is not difficult.
 In fact, if you can make meatloaf or follow a recipe, you can make homemade dog food.
 Commercial pet food scares and recalls continue to rise so making homemade dog food for your dog is a great alternative, not to mention all the benefits of feeding a human grade, “whole food”, “real food” to your dog!
 So take a look at our easy homemade dog food recipe and be encouraged!

 I’m confident YOU too can make homemade dog food for your dog!
-So, watch the video then read through the ingredients and instructions below.
-And, as always, don’t hesitate to contact a Pet Nutrition Coach at email@example.com or call 859-428-1000!
+Watch the video then read through the ingredients and instructions below.
+If you have any questions, don’t hesitate to contact a Pet Nutrition Coach at email@example.com or call 859-428-1000!

 – 10 lbs of raw ground beef (70/30 is a good choice for most dogs.)